 I love eating healthy most of the time (with the occasional treat thrown in here and there), but pregnancy makes it so tough for me to eat well.
 At a time when it seems like everybody else is eating better than they ever have, I’m over here eating squeeze cheese on Wheat Thins and whatever else I can keep down (ice cream, anyone?).
 My poor babies!
 Well, they’re starting to grow up now and they are all actually quite smart and healthy, so I guess I didn’t ruin them forever.

-If you’ve read my post on ways to beat morning sickness, you know I advise that you eat a combination of protein, fat, and carbohydrate every time you consume anything as a way to keep your blood sugar balanced and your nausea (hopefully) under control.
+If you’ve read my post on ways to beat morning sickness ( and you DEFINITELY should!), you know I advise that you eat a combination of protein, fat, and carbohydrate every time you consume anything as a way to keep your blood sugar balanced and your nausea (hopefully) under control.
 This is definitely my top recommendation for foods for morning sickness.

 However, there are some days (or weeks? or months?) when all you can do is eat what sounds good and hope it stays down.
 It might not be a combo of the good stuff that balances your blood sugar.
 It might not be “health food”.
 It might even be a little bit of processed food.
 I’m a big believer in becoming as informed as possible and then doing what you need to do to get through to the next thing.